postsharp/Metalama.Samples/examples/change-tracking/change-tracking-1/README.md

 Then, the `BuildAspect` method selects fields and automatic properties except `readonly` fields and `init` or `get`-only automatic properties (we apply this condition using the expression `f.Writeability == Writeability.All`).
-For all these fields and properties, we call the <xref:Metalama.Framework.Advising.IAdviceFactory.OverrideAccessors*> method using `OverridePropertySetter` as a template for the new setter.
+For all these fields and properties, we call the <xref:Metalama.Framework.Advising.AdviserExtensions.OverrideAccessors*> method using `OverridePropertySetter` as a template for the new setter.
 For further details, see <xref:overriding-fields-or-properties>.